dasGringuen/assetto_corsa_gym/README.md

   # After cloning, delete the .git directory to free up space
   ```

-  Hugging Face is currently having some false positives in their dataset size reporting due to a security issue with pickle files importing numpy:
+  Hugging Face is currently having some false positives in their dataset checking due to a security issue with pickle files importing numpy:

   ```
     Detected Pickle imports: